Sport in Palestine

 Palestine first competed at the Summer Olympics in 1996.
 The Palestinian National Authority is represented on the International Olympic Committee by the Palestine Olympic Committee, which has sent teams to compete at each Summer Olympics since 1996 under the IOC country code PLE.
 Palestine has been recognized as a member of the Olympic Council of Asia (OCA) since 1986, and the International Olympic Committee (IOC) since 1995.
 The Palestinian Olympic committee did not work with the Israeli Olympic committee to train for the 2012 Olympic games, and participation in the 2013 Mediterranean Games.

-Association football has been described as the national sport of Palestine.
+Association football has been described as the national sport of Palestine, and it is also the most popular.
 There is a West Bank Premier League, and Gaza Strip League.

 The Palestine national football team played Afghanistan in the 2014 FIFA World Cup qualifiers.
 They visited Australia for the 2015 AFC Asian Cup.
 Some girls' schools have incorporated football into their curricula.
 Prior to the creation of Israel, dozens of Palestinian sport clubs were active, however the 1948 war brought most of these to a closure.
-The infrastructure of some more contemporary Palestinian sport associations have also been demolished by the Israeli government.

 The Beit Jala Lions is a West Bank Rugby Union team.

 Ramallah hosts some of the best gyms in Palestine.
 The separation wall and numerous checkpoints has caused difficulty in movement for Palestinian athletes, however Palestinian athletes were still able to reach East Jerusalem sport centers as of 2009.

 The Turmus Aya Equestrian Club, established in 2007, is a riding club dedicated to the mission of providing affordable access to horses for Palestinians.
 Ashraf Rabi, the founder, maintains that "this is part of the development of Palestine.
-Horses are a big part of our Arab culture and we must embrace it."
+Horses are a big part of our Arab culture, and we must embrace it."